navigating-stories/orange-story-navigator/doc/widgets/tutorial5.md

 You can further analyze these settings to identify patterns, trends, or correlations within the corpus, providing valuable insights into the narrative structure of the stories.

-In the next tutorial, we show how to complement this setting analysis with a deeper exploration of the setting using the **ChatGPT widgets**.
+In another tutorial (number 7), we show how to complement this setting analysis with a deeper exploration of the setting using the **ChatGPT widgets**.
 Stay tuned for more insights into the narrative structure of your story corpus!